sshepard/TestMe_lite/README.md

 	node server.js

 to run this project.
-It will start an express server on port 8124 and reads index.html.
+It will start an express server on port 8124 and read index.html.

 Thank you!

 Sonoko Hirano

 ----

 I don't quite work right.
 Fix me up!